astronomer/docs/learn/airflow-weaviate.md

 :::caution

 The Airflow Weaviate provider is currently in beta and not yet available on PyPI.
-The provider will be available on PyPI once it is out of beta and Steps 1.2 to 1.4 will be updated in this tutorial.

 :::

-3. This tutorial uses a local Weaviate instance and a text2vec-transformer model, each running in a Docker container.
-To add additional containers to your Astro project, create a new file in your project's root directory called `docker-compose.yaml` and add the following:
+5. This tutorial uses a local Weaviate instance and a text2vec-transformer model, each running in a Docker container.
+To add additional containers to your Astro project, create a new file in your project's root directory called `docker-compose.override.yml` and add the following:

     ```yaml
     version: '3.1'